itzg/docker-minecraft-server/docs/versions/java.md

     For Forge versions less than 1.18, you _must_ use the `java8-multiarch` (or other java8) image tag.

+    In general, if you see the following line in a server startup failure, then it means you need to be using Java 8 instead of the latest image Java version:

+    ```
+    Caused by: java.lang.ClassCastException: class jdk.internal.loader.ClassLoaders$AppClassLoader
+       cannot be cast to class java.net.URLClassLoader
+    ```

 When using the image `itzg/minecraft-server` without a tag, the `latest` image tag is implied from the table below.
 To use a different version of Java, please use an alternate tag to run your Minecraft server container.

 | Tag name          | Java version | Linux  | JVM Type    | Architecture      |